 As individuals, the New Testament teaches so much about the importance of practicing intentional hospitality for those who don’t yet believe, courageously and creatively making safe places in your life for people who don’t yet believe, reaching out to an unchurched acquaintance, not to invite them into your church since that might scare them, but just inviting them into your life, starting a friendship, intentionally, to just serve them and get to know them.
 What would it look like for us to practice intentional hospitality to a non-churched neighbor?

 God also calls us to cast our nets, as a church.
-At each of our denomination’s (ECO) national gatherings, almost every message they give is encouraging us to adapt every space in our church, every ministry, to make every part of our church be an attractive and safe place for unchurched people to come and feel welcome and make sense of things, for them to be welcome as they consider the message, even though they may not yet believe.
+We need to adapt every space in our church, every ministry, to make every part of our church be an attractive and safe place for unchurched people to come and feel welcome and make sense of things, for them to be welcome as they consider the message, even though they may not yet believe.

 In 1st Corinthians 14:23, St. Paul teaches us that the church as a whole, even in the way that we worship, needs to be adapted intentionally for the “outsider” (it says), so that he or she can relate with it, and make sense of things here.

 That’s how we cast nets and catch people!
-As a Church and as individuals, the Bible is teaching us to adapt ourselves to reach out to unchurched people.
+As a Church and as individuals, the Bible is teaching us to adapt ourselves to reach out to unchurched people, to go to outsiders and not expect them to come to us.

 The last question is, Why?
 Why would we be willing to do this?
 We are never going to be willing to do something so radical as leave everything and follow Jesus to catch people, until we find our real happiness no longer in our comfortable, suburban lives, living for our routines and our own families.
 We won’t be willing to follow Jesus into Mission, not authentically, until we find our deepest fundamental happiness in Him.